Superintendent's Student Advisory Board

 What is the structure of the Superintendent’s Student Advisory Board?

 The Student Advisory Board (SAB) is composed of secondary school students who reflect the diversity of the Vashon Island School District student population.
-SAB members serve on the advisory board for a maximum of one year.
+Each year, one student will serve as the SAB President.

 When will the Superintendent’s Student Advisory Board meetings be held?

 The Student Advisory Board will explore a wide range of issues framed around a variety of topics including educational and racial equity, culture and climate, community service, and leadership.
-The meetings will be held on the second Mondays of the month during lunch at Vashon Island High School.
-Lunch will be provided by Dr. McSheehy.
+Meetings are usually held the week of a Vashon Island School Board of Directors meeting.

 What will be expected of the Superintendent’s Student Advisory Board?